onflow/flow/agendas/2026/sprint-kickoff/Flow-Sprint-Kickoff-02-13-2026.md

 **This Sprint**

 - Assist on security analytics tool, block explorer, and FCM testing (covered in other sections)
+- Add support for new apply fixes feature to `flow cadence lint`
 - Block Explorer
   - Tokens page
   - Build API service layer